Modfwango/Modfwango/README.md

 Modfwango comes packed with some available APIs to allow creating modules to be extremely easy.
 A list of these are:
-* `ConnectionManagement` - Allows you to define, undefine, connect, and disconnect connections.
+* `ConnectionManagement`, `Connection` - Allows you to define, undefine, connect, and disconnect connections.
 * `EventHandling` - Allows you to create, preprocess, and register for events
 * `ModuleManagement` - Allows you to control which modules are loaded at any given time
-* `SocketManagement` - Allows you to define and undefine server sockets that will accept client connections.
+* `SocketManagement`, `Socket` - Allows you to define and undefine server sockets that will accept client connections.
 * `StorageHandling` - Allows you to create, delete, write, and read files through a simple interface.